HP319193/prisme.ai/docs/docs/en/getstarted/index.md

 ```
 Where either `studio.local.prisme.ai` DNS or 100.100.100.100 IP point to the host docker machine.

 **CONSOLE_URL** : Public URL serving the studio itself.
+Used by the 4 following services : api-gateway, console, pages, runtime.
 On a single machine setup with Docker, this is just another domain pointing to the same IP as **PAGES_HOST** does, which could even be the same parent domain as **PAGES_HOST** since both services (Pages & Studio) will be served through different ports anyway.
+Used by the 4 following services : api-gateway, console, pages, runtime.

 **API_URL** : Public URL serving the API, ended with /v2.
 Again, on a single machine setup with Docker, this is just another domain pointing to the same IP as **PAGES_HOST** and **CONSOLE_URL** do, served through a third port.